 The first year in your business can be exciting, scary, and enlightening, all at the same time.
 I’d love to share some of what I’ve learned from my first year in this business with you!

-I’d love to answer some questions I have been asked on this topic:
+I’m answering some questions I’ve been asked on this topic:

 What was your biggest surprise about your first year?